kobayashigarden/3xp1/README.md

   This project began in May 2022 and was completed in March 2023.

   We have not been able to obtain the cooperation of any academic institution and therefore lack the funds.
-  We need R&D funds to help us.
+  We need R&D funds.
+  Please help us.

 Works with Coq 8.16. https://github.com/coq/coq